 The major in computer networks and cybersecurity begins with courses designed to build your foundational IT skills.
-You'll then focus on the network security side of IT, learning Microsoft and

-Cisco technologies and examining other cybersecurity and digi- | COURSES IN THE MAJOR (33 CREDITS) tal forensics topics.
+You'll then focus on the network security side of IT, learning Microsoft and Cisco technologies and examining other cybersecurity and digital forensics topics.
 Specifically, you'll write a proposal to design a network, including a plan to administer and maintain the network; learn how to install and configure advanced Windows server services; implement advanced server infrastructure; and troubleshoot IT problems.

-- Evaluate, install, configure, maintain, and troubleshoot computer hardware components and operating systems - Configure and manage Cisco switches within multiprotocol internetworks, including VoIP (voice over internet protocol), wireless network protocols, and routing protocols - · Manage and troubleshoot features of Windows Server operating systems, including Active Directory, DNS, Group Policy, Desktop Security, Remote Access, Windows Deployment, and User Accounts - Design, develop, and write appropriate and effective technical documents
+- Evaluate, install, configure, maintain, and troubleshoot computer hardware components and operating systems - Configure and manage Cisco switches within multiprotocol internetworks, including VoIP (voice over internet protocol), wireless network protocols, and routing protocols - Manage and troubleshoot features of Windows Server operating systems, including Active Directory, DNS, Group Policy, Desktop Security, Remote Access, Windows Deployment, and User Accounts - Design, develop, and write appropriate and effective technical documents

-This program may help prepare you for the following certification exams:
+This program is designed to help prepare you for the following certification exams: